openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ## Proposal

-We will implement a two-way synchronisation controller that synchronises Machines and related resources between the Machine API and Cluster API equivalents.
+We will implement a two-way sync controller that synchronises Machines and related resources between the Machine API and Cluster API equivalents.

-Using an annotation on the Machine API resource, users will be able to choose which API is authoritative.
+Using a new field on the Machine API resource, users will be able to choose which API is authoritative.
-Any changes to the non-authoritative resource will be overwritten by the synchronisation controller to match the authoritative resource.
+Any changes to the non-authoritative resource will be overwritten by the sync controller to match the authoritative resource.

 When the API is non-authoritative, the controllers should ignore the resource, allowing the authoritative API’s controller to perform the reconciliation actions required.